singhster7/singhster7/README.md

 <h3>

 Hey there! ,I am Sanil,
- A Final Year student at Kalinga Institute of Industrial Technology,Bhubaneshwar, India
+ A Final Year student at Kalinga Institute of Industrial Technology,Bhubaneshwar, India.
+ <strong> I specialise in Frontend Web Development and have strong grasp of JavaScript Concepts</strong>

 </h3>